Roses for the Southwest

 Best Rose for Hot Climates

 Hedge Rose – Used for low-maintenance fencing along property lines.
-Below a nice hedge of Knockout roses shaded by two large Live Oak trees.
+Below is a nice hedge of Knockout roses shaded by two large Live Oak trees.

-A yellow shrub rose
+A yellow shrub rose in front of an adobe-style home.

 Miniature Roses – Bloom’s structure and habit of hybrid teas, miniature roses are grown in containers used for landscaping in smaller areas.
 They will do great in the southwest.
 Plant them in containers or in the ground in full sun or partial shade.
 Do not plant them in full shade.